- Thirteen years of sold-out summer festivals under the skilful artistic direction of Alexander Tselyakov.

 - Past performers include Andrew Dawes, Jonathan Crow, Rachel Mercer, James Ehnes, Matt Haimovitz, Lara St. John, the late Tanya Prochazka, Barry Shiffman, James Campbell, Guy Few, Penderecki String Quartet, Lafayette String Quartet, Borealis String Quartet, and Gryphon Trio, among others.
+And our audiences have been thrilled to discover other musicians, not as well known, but wonderfully talented.

 - Increasingly, we find that our audiences from across BC and several US states are building their travel plans around our Festival weekend.
+All roads lead to Madeira Park in August!

 - In 2009 we commissioned and premiered Pender Harbour Suite for piano trio, composed by Stephen Chatman for the fifth anniversary Festival.
 In 2014, we celebrated our tenth anniversary with a commissioned piano quintet, In a World of Motion and Distance, by composer Kelly-Marie Murphy.